osefatul/fullstack-nextjs-restaurantUI/frontend/README.md

 Here we discuss how we worked on changin prices when we change the size of pizza or add additional ingredients.

-1- Lets create a function in order: - handleChange: This will handle the change of pizza price if the input it associated with is checked.
+Lets create below functions in order:

+    1- handleChange: This will handle the change of pizza price if the input it associated with is checked.